What do A and T mean in MBTI personality test? Complete analysis of the differences in personality between T and A

 • Strong self-reflection ability

-• Frequently work overtime to ensure work quality
+• Work overtime regularly to ensure quality of work

 2. Interpersonal relationships